 I’m buying it.
 Like, right now after I post this initial article.
 Because it looks like just what I need for some neck relief.
 After all, I can’t ask John to stay home and hold my neck for 10 or 15 minutes.
 LOL!

 Before you think I just go out and buy the next best piece of sliced bread, I did spend a couple of hours researching it, including looking for some Neck Hammock reviews.
-There are a few at the official Neck Hammock site here (I also instantly signed up to promote it because I love the look of this thing so much!).
+There are a few at the official Neck Hammock Amazon page here (I also instantly signed up to promote it because I love the look of this thing so much!).

 And CrossFit Athlete Jackie Perez Loves The Neck Hammock!